Alextopher/mahoney-best/content/home.md

 ## The Short-Story

 I'm a life-long learner with a focus on software engineering but with interests that spread across all STEM fields.
 In addition to software I like astronomy and physics.
 I graduated from [Clarkson University](https://clarkson.edu) in December 2022 with a B.S. in Computer Science.
 From there I worked for a short time a mid sized software shop where, for a number of personal reasons, I did not succeed.
 That shock sent me for a short time down the path of becoming an educator.
 I worked as a teaching assistant and subsitute at my former high school totaling around 2 years.
 Today, I've leveled out and rediscovered my value as a software engineer and work for IBM Research at the Albany NanoTech Complex.

+_The postings on this site are my own and don’t necessarily represent IBM’s positions, strategies or opinions._

 ## Source